neuresthetics/neuresthetics/README.md

   >This paper is about the statistical significance of ambidexterity + rational theology.

 - <a href="https://github.com/neuresthetics/neuresthetics/blob/main/papers/PAPERS%202.0/Ambidexterity.pdf" target="_blank">Ambidexterity Math</a>
-  >This paper is about the rewards of ambidexterity training.
+  >This paper is about the rewards of ambidexterity training by itself.

 - <a href="https://github.com/neuresthetics/neuresthetics/blob/main/papers/PAPERS%202.0/Base%20Class%20Theology.pdf" target="_blank">Base Class Theology</a>
-  >This paper is about the rewards of rational theology.
+  >This paper is about the rewards of rational theology on its own.

 - <a href="https://github.com/neuresthetics/neuresthetics/blob/main/papers/PAPERS%202.0/Thinking%20in%20Shortest%20Path%20Lengths.pdf" target="_blank">Thinking in Shortest Path Lengths</a>
-  >This paper is about how to model information in terms of how the brain is shaped.
+  >This paper is about information modeling in terms of how the brain is shaped.

 <!---[Business Proposal, in editing](https://github.com/neuresthetics/neuresthetics/blob/main/papers/N%20business%20proposal.pdf) --->